Heather Darby, Extension

 After a frost, immature corn will most likely be too low in dry matter content (high in moisture) for direct chopping.
-If possible harvesting should be delayed until the plant is below 30 % dry matter.
+If possible harvesting should be delayed until the plant is above 30 % dry matter.
 Harvesting the plant at low dry matter content will alter fermentation, increase silage runoff, and could potentially decrease feed intake.
 To avoid seepage losses and risk of an undesirable fermentation, it will be necessary to allow the immature crop to stand in the field for several days following a frost for further drying.

 Determining the moisture content of the crop after it is frosted can be tricky.
 After the plant is frosted, the leaves turn brown and give the appearance of rapid dry down.
 However, since most of the moisture is in the stalk and ear the plant will be at a lower dry matter than it actually appears.
 Most experienced farmers can estimate moisture contents for normal maturity crops, but will likely underestimate the moisture content of an immature crop.
 Remember frozen immature corn will not dry down any faster than unfrozen corn.
 The only sure method to determine dry matter is to chop a small amount of the crop with the chopper and obtain a moisture determination (microwave method or Koster Tester) to know when the crop is nearing the desired 35 – 30 % dry matter.
 As a rule of thumb, whole plant moisture normally decreases by 0.5 % per day.
 Plant material of 30 % or slightly higher dry matter can be more effectively stored in a horizontal bunker or stack without excessive seepage losses than in an upright silo structure.